zheng0xd/JATIC-internal-docs/docs/support/offboarding.md

 !!! note

     Thank you for all of your work on the program!
-We should stay in touch!
+We should definitely stay in touch! :fontawesome-solid-face-smile-beam: